yingbi7460/egp/README.md

 EGP
 =============
-If you use the code, please refer the paper
+If you use the code, please cite the paper

 "Ying Bi, Bing Xue and Mengjie Zhang.
 An Automated Ensemble Learning Framework Using Genetic Programming for Image Classification.
 In Proceedings of the Genetic and Evolutionary Computation Conference 2019
 (GECCO ’19).
 ACM, New York, NY, USA, 9 pages."